A Stochastic Covariance Shrinkage Approach in Ensemble Transform Kalman Filtering: Discussion

 \section{Discussion}

+Shrinkage covariance matrix estimators were shown to greatly improve the performance of the EnKF ~\cite{Sandu_2015_covarianceShrinkage}.
+This work extends the the idea of covariance shrinkage to the ensemble transform Kalman filter.
+Instead of enhancing the covariance estimate, we propose enhancing the ensemble with a synthetic ensemble derived from the target matrix of the shrinkage approach.
+By applying the ETKF formulas to this enhanced ensemble, we develop the Shr-ETKF, whose internal representation of the Kalman gain is approximately based on the shrinkage estimate of the covariance.

-In~\cite{Sandu_2015_covarianceShrinkage} it was shown that shrinkage covariance matrix estimators can greatly improve the performance of the EnKF.
-This work develops ensemble transform filters that utilize a stochastic implementation of shrinkage covariance matrix estimates.
-We compare our filter to the current state-of-the-art LETKF algorithm.
-Lorenz '96 results indicate that the new filter performs worse in the under-sampled regime than the best `static' shrinkage method, and performs better (in terms of less variance in the error) than an optimal dynamic shrinkage method for the sufficiently sampled case.
-Additional results with QG indicate that our method could potentially be used to augment operational LETKF implementations, but that more work is needed to devise better heuristic estimates of the shrinkage factor $\gamma$ such that the two approaches could potentially be coupled.
+We compare Shr-ETKF to the current state-of-the-art LETKF algorithm on several test problems.
+Lorenz '96 model results indicate that the new filter performs worse in the under-sampled regime than the best `static' shrinkage method, and performs better (in terms of less variance in the error) than an optimal dynamic shrinkage method for the sufficiently sampled case.
+Results with QG model indicate that our method could potentially be used to augment operational LETKF implementations, but not in the low-observation-error regime.
+Results with the shallow-water equation on a sphere model show that a localized stochastic covariance shrinkage ETKF can perform significantly better than the LETKF in a high-observation-error regime.

+These results indicate that L-Shr-ETKF can be potentially utilized in an operational framework to improve the performance of LETKF while keeping the dynamical ensemble size (the number of forecast model runs) small.
+Additional work is needed to devise better heuristic estimates of the shrinkage factor $\gamma$.